UN Forces September 1950 counteroffensive: Recapture of Taejon

 On 28 September, the 19th Infantry Regiment captured so many KPA stragglers that it was unable to keep an accurate count of them.
 The capture of large numbers of prisoners continued during the last two days of the month; on the 30th the 24th Division took 447 of them.
-At Taejon the division captured much KPA equipment, including four U.S. howitzers lost earlier and fifty new North Korean heavy machine guns still packed in grease.
+At Taejon the division captured much KPA equipment, including four U.S. howitzers lost earlier and 50 new North Korean heavy machine guns still packed in grease.
 At Choch'iwon the North Koreans were destroying equipment to prevent its capture.
 Already other US forces had passed Taejon and Choch'iwon on the east to cut the main highway farther north at Ch'onan and Osan.
 With the capture of Taejon, the 24th Division accomplished its mission in the pursuit.

 On 29 September the 24th Division command post moved to Taejon.
 From there the division had the task of protecting the army line of communications back to the Naktong River.
 Its units were strung out for nearly 100 mi: the 19th Infantry held the Taejon area up to the Kum River, the 21st Infantry extended from Taejon southeast to Yongdong, the 5th RCT was in the Kumch'on area, and the 24th Reconnaissance Company secured the Waegwan bridges.

 From Tabu-dong to Osan - the Eighth Army linkup with X Corps

 The Eighth Army breakout plans initially required the 1st Cavalry Division to cross the Naktong River at Waegwan and follow the 24th Division toward Kumch'on and Taejon.
 As the breakout action progressed, however, I Corps changed the plan so that the 1st Cavalry Division would cross the river at some point above Waegwan, pursue a course east of and generally parallel to that of the 24th Division, and seize Sangju.
 I Corps commander General Frank W. Milburn left to General Hobart R. Gay the decision as to where he would cross.
-General Gay and others, including Colonel Holmes, his chief of staff, and Colonel Holley of the 8th Engineer Combat Battalion, had proposed a crossing at Naktong-ni (36.365°N 128.298°E) where a KPA underwater bridge was known to exist.
-General Walker rejected this proposal.
+Gay and others, including Colonel Holmes, his chief of staff, and Colonel Holley of the 8th Engineer Combat Battalion, had proposed a crossing at Naktong-ni (36.365°N 128.298°E) where a KPA underwater bridge was known to exist.
+Walker rejected this proposal.
 He himself flew in a light plane along the Naktong above Waegwan and selected the ferry site at Sonsan as the place the division should cross.